honzatomek/myvimwiki/bash.md

 ```

 # check if "*.txt" file exists in dir
-the test done using `find` command
+the test is done using `find` command
 ```bash
 res="$(find . -maxdepth 1 -name '*.txt' -type f -print -quit)" if [ -n "${res}" ]; then # -n tests if string is not null